humblelistener/humblelistener.github.io/_drafts/Recipe for High Performance Teams.md

 # High Performance Teams

-Recently on LinkedIn, one of my previous colleague posted a question that made me share my beleifs and learnings from creating, tendering and fostering high performance teams.
+Recently on LinkedIn, one of my past colleague posted a question that made me share my beleifs and learnings from being part of as well as creating, tendering and fostering high performance teams.

 Following was my answer to the post.
 It seem to have resonated with quiet a few people.

 > Give a clear goal, provide autonomy in execution, create a psycologically safe environment, build a sense of team and support them in their pursuit.
 Do this and you team will get anything that they set their minds on.

 I called this my mantra for high performance teams.

+Given it resonated with quiet a few people, I thought there is worth in further furnishing details and explanations about each of these parameters in creating high performance team, so as to validate my learnings as well as help others to align what they understood and benefit each other.

+## Word of caution

-But you know what, it is not that you can create such teams just like that - like one day I walk into my office and with my new realisation over the weekend reading a LinkedIn post, I will today create a high performance team.
+You know what, it is not that you can create such teams just like that - like one day I walk into my office and with my new realisation over the weekend reading a LinkedIn post, I will today create a high performance team. we all know that.

 So, I thought it with more breaking down and highlight parts of this mantra and share my experience.